kborling/angular-mode/README.md

 ### Jump Between Corresponding Files

 Angular Mode provides an easy way to help you jump between associated Angular files with ease.
-Whether you're working with components, services, or other Angular schematics, you can quickly switch between the following file types:
+Whether you're working with components, services, resolvers, etc., you can quickly switch between the following file types:

 - **Template**: Jump to the associated `.html` file - `C-c a o t`
 - **Component**: Jump to the associated `.ts` file - `C-c a o c`